 Over the past few months, our researchers have been testing all the top background checking sites to see which are best at returning complete and accurate criminal record data.

-As a result of these tests, we are now able to narrow down the hundreds of background checking sites that you find with a Google search, to a top three.
-These three sites consistently outperformed all the other providers we tested and we are confident that readers will be impressed with their performance.
-Our top three recommended criminal record background checking sites are:
+As a result of these tests, we are now able to narrow down the hundreds of background checking sites that you find with a Google search, to a top two.
+These two sites consistently outperformed all the other providers we tested and we are confident that readers will be impressed with their performance.
+Our top two recommended criminal record background checking sites are:

 Instant CheckMate is a super-fast background checking service.
 In our tests, no other site could turn around a search faster.
 But those impressive speeds did not come at the expense of accuracy.
 Instant CheckMate was still able to produce accurate and detailed reports.
 It could even cope with wrong or misleading information.
 This combination of speed and accuracy is a real USP.